bongiozzo/musica_mustdie/output/band_unearth.md

 # Unearth

+Hardcore Metal from USA

-Дискография
+## Дискография

-"The Stings of Conscience" 2001, Hardcore
+### "The Stings of Conscience" 2001, Hardcore

+1. My Heart Bleeds No Longer 03:36
+2. One Step Away 03:16
+3. Fuel the Fire 03:44
+4. Only the People 03:46
+5. Stings of Conscience 05:05
+6. My Desire 05:00
+7. Vanishment 03:47
+8. Shattered by the Sun 03:52
+9. Monition 04:58
+10. Stronghold 03:22

-"The Oncoming Storm" 2004, Hardcore
+### "The Oncoming Storm" 2004, Hardcore

+01. The Great Dividers
+02. Failure
+03. This Lying World
+04. Black Hearts Now Reign
+05. Zombie Autopilot
+06. Bloodlust Of The Human Condition
+07. Lie To Purify
+08. Endless
+09. Aries
+10. Predetermines Sky
+11. False Idols

+Line-Up:
+Trevor Phipps - Vocals
+Buz McGrath - Guitar
+Ken Susi - Guitar
+John "Slo" Maggard - Bass
+Mike Justian - Drums

-"III: In The Eyes Of Fire" 2006, Hardcore
+### "III: In The Eyes Of Fire" 2006, Hardcore

+01. This Glorious Nightmare
+02. Giles
+03. March Of The Mutes
+04. Sanctity Of Brothers
+05. The Devil Has Risen
+06. This Time Was Mine
+07. Unstoppable
+08. So It Goes
+09. Impostors Kingdom
+10. Bled Dry
+11. Big Bear And The Hour Of Chaos

+Line-Up:
+Vocals: Trevor Phipps
+Guitars: Buz McGrath
+Guitars: Ken Susi
+Bass: John "Slo" Maggard
+Drums: Mike Justain

-"The March" 2008, Metalcore
+### "The March" 2008, Metalcore

+1. My Will Be Done
+2. Hail The Shrine
+3. Crow Killer
+4. Grave Of Opportunity
+5. We Are Not Anonymous
+6. The March
+7. Cutman
+8. The Chosen
+9. Letting Go
+10. Truth Or Consequence

-"Darkness In The Light" 2011, Metalcore
+### "Darkness In The Light" 2011, Metalcore

+01. Watch It Burn
+02. Ruination Of The Lost
+03. Shadows In The Light
+04. Eyes Of Black
+05. Last Wish
+06. Arise The War Cry
+07. Equinox
+08. Coming Of The Dark
+09. The Fallen
+10. Overcome
+11. Disillusion

 ## Отношения с другими группами